The post The 5 Best Bitcoin Wallets That You Should Use For Storing BTC

 You can export your private keys, and import bitcoins or altcoins from paper wallets.

-It is available now on iOS mobile/tablet, Chrome & Firefox Extensions, and MAC/Linux desktop versions.
+It is available now on Android and iOS.

 Mycelium is one of my favorite Bitcoin wallets.

 It is an open source and well-established Bitcoin wallet with an active developer community that is always innovating.

 This is a frictionless tool for storing bitcoins, as it requires no email verifications, no onboarding, and no usernames/passwords to get started.

 If you are new to Bitcoin, you will love Mycelium’s very easy to use UI.

 Moreover, you control your Bitcoin private key and can always import it when you need to.